redmer/sparql-query-runner/docs/index.md

 The name of the job is lowercase \[a-z0-9\_-] and cannot start with a number.

 **Prefixes** can be defined at the workflow or job level.
-Workflow-level prefixes are copied to each job, but jobs can overwrite them (do not recommend, as this is an easy source of bugs).
+Workflow-level prefixes are copied to each job, but jobs can overwrite them (do not recommend: this is an easy source of bugs).
 By default, the [RDFa core initial context prefixes][rdfa] are defined (i.a. `rdf:`, `sh:`).
 Disable these default prefixes with the CLI option `--no-default-prefixes`.

 The prefixes are used in three places:

-- When exporting files to abbreviated (i.e., not NQuads or NTriples) serialization formats.
+- When exporting quads to abbreviated (i.e., not NQuads or NTriples) serialization formats.
 - To expand CURIEs of graph arguments if those use known prefixes.
   That only happens with `with: only-graphs:` and `with: target-graph:`.
 - To add prefix definitions with inline SPARQL Update and Construct queries.